Alfred Gosden

-Alfred Gosden (1873–1941) was a British cinematographer active in the American film industry during the silent era.
-Before moving to Hollywood he worked on the 1912 British documentary With Our King and Queen Through India.
+Alfred G. Gosden (9 July 1873 – 22 September 1941) was a British cinematographer active in the American film industry during the silent era.
+Before moving to Hollywood he filmed in Kinemacolor, most notably with the Natural Color Kinematograph Company, filming the documentary With Our King and Queen Through India and later with the Kinemacolor Company of America.
 In America he worked on a number of films for Triangle, Universal Pictures and other studios.